rcasto/wave-data-usage/README.md

 {
   "username": "<your-username>",
   "password": "<your-password>",
-  "dataStore": "<where-you-want-to-store-data> | Defaults to data", "dataFilePrefix": "<prefix-you-want-prepended-to-data-files> | Defaults to usage-as-of", "cronTab": "<cron-tab-you-desire> | Defaults to 59 55 23 * * *"
+  "dataStore": "<where-you-want-to-store-data> | Defaults to 'data'", "dataFilePrefix": "<prefix-you-want-prepended-to-data-files> | Defaults to 'usage-as-of'", "cronTab": "<cron-tab-you-desire> | Defaults to '59 55 23 * * *'"
 }
 ```
 **Note**: You can find more details on the cronTab format used at the [node-cron github page](https://github.com/merencia/node-cron)